DrugLib.com — Drug Information Portal

 DESCRIPTION

-Metronidazole is an oral synthetic antiprotozoal and antibacterial agent, 2-methyl-5-nitroimidazole-1-ethanol, which has the following structural formula:
+FLAGYL metronidazole extended release tablets is an oral formulation of the synthetic nitroimidazole antimicrobial agent, 2-methyl-5-nitro-1H-imidazole-1-ethanol, which has the following structural formula:

-Flagyl ER 750 mg tablets contain 750 mg of metronidazole USP.
+FLAGYL (metronidazole) extended release tablets, 750 mg (indicated below as FLAGYL ER) contain 750 mg of metronidazole USP.
 Inactive ingredients include hypromellose, lactose, magnesium stearate, polyethylene glycol, poly (meth) acrylic acid ester copolymers, polysorbate 80, silicon dioxide, simethicone emulsion, talc, titanium dioxide, FD&C Blue No. 2 Aluminum Lake.

 CLINICAL PHARMACOLOGY

-Disposition of metronidazole in the body is similar for both oral and intravenous dosage forms, with an average elimination half-life in healthy humans of 8 hours.
+Disposition of metronidazole in the body is similar for both oral and intravenous dosage forms.

 Relative to the fasting state, the rate of metronidazole absorption from the extended release tablet is increased in the fed state resulting in alteration of the extended release characteristics.